Louisholmes0217/jcryptgrabber/README.txt

 extracted content in the out.txt file, objout/ and streamout/ folders.
 Simply run this with "./clear.sh" before beginning your project.

+An "ObjCheck.jar" tool has also been included for reading in the java objects.
+Simply change the filepath in the .java file to your chosen .ser file and compile/run to check the validity of the objects and get its values.

 Input/Output:
 The tool takes the path to a pcap file as an input.
 The output is in the form of .txt files and .ser files.
 The .txt files are an